ejp-rd-vp/vp-api-specs/README.md

 <h3 id="example-request-and-response-for-filtering_terms"> Example response for filtering_terms </h3>

-Here is an example response for the filtering terms enpoint
+Here is an example response for the filtering terms enpoints

 ```JSON
 {